mining-visualizer/Mining-Visualizer/README.md

 ### Introduction

 Mining Visualizer is a [suite of programs](#software-components) supporting Ethereum mining, with some special features for solo miners.
 Pool mining is currently not supported.

+### Software Components

+This software suite is made up of two programs.
+The first is the program contained in this repository, which is referred to as Mining Visualizer proper, or just MVis.
+It is a data collection / relay program written in Pascal that communicates with the miner and drives the desktop widgets and the web application.
+The second component is the [actual miner](https://github.com/mining-visualizer/MVis-ethminer), which is a fork of Genoil's ethminer.
+This is often referred to as *MVis-ethminer*.

 ### Desktop Widgets